THE BEGINNINGS

 The Blue Sox played at Federal Field, a/k/a Riverbreeze Park, located off south of Second Street between Scott and Madison streets.
 The ballpark had a capacity of 6,000, but the outfield depths were quite short, from 194 feet in right to 267 feet in center.

-As the season entered the summer, attendance especially during the weekdays, declined.
+As the season entered the summer, attendance declined, especially during the weekdays.
 With a population of 55,000 at that time, Covington simply wasn't large enough to support a professional baseball team.
 The Blue Sox moved to Kansas City during its first year at the end of June, and were renamed the Packers.
 The Federal League was short lived dissolving in 1915.
+Nevertheless, this effort by such a small city to have a professional baseball team shows its passion for baseball.

 CONTINUE TO